Guaranteeing Higher Order Convergence Rates for Accelerated Wasserstein Gradient Flow Schemes: Preliminaries on the Differential Structure of W2

 By Lemma \ref{Lipschitz}, if $\phi \in C^2(\mathbf{W}_2(\R^d);\R)$ and $\nabla^2_{\mathbf{W}} \phi$ is uniformly bounded in $\mathcal{P}_2(\R^d) \times \R^d \times \R^d$, then the Wasserstein gradient satisfies the Lipschitz property

 for all $p \geq 1$ where $C > 0$ is independent of $x$ and $p$.
-We will see later that the Wasserstein hessian will allow us to control the gradient of the lifted energy functional.
+We will see later that the partial Wasserstein Hessian and spatial gradient of the Wasserstein gradient will allow us to control the gradient of the lifted energy functional.
 See in particular Example \ref{C11_Lifted_Functional}.